exc3pt1ongit/spribe-technical-task/issues/ISSUE-001.md

 ---

 ## Description
-Currently, users with the role 'user' are able to delete other users who also have the role 'user'.
+Currently, users with the role `user` are able to delete other users who also have the role `user`.

 This behavior violates the intended access control policies, which should restrict users from performing deletion actions on other users of the same role.

 This issue poses a significant risk to user data integrity and security.

 ---